wp-plugins/wp-app-studio/readme.txt

 Attribute = Custom Field<br>
 Taxonomy = Custom Taxonomy<br>
 App = Plugin<br>
-App Signature = Design of your plugin exported to a flat file having .wpas extension
+App Signature = Design of your plugin exported to a flat file having .wpas extension <br>
+ProDev = Commercial tier for plugin development with full functionality.<br>
+FreeDev = Free tier for plugin development with limited functionality.<br>

+For more info go to [FAQ page] (https://emdplugins.com/frequently-asked-questions-wpas-faq/)

 = Quick Start: =
 1. Download this plugin and checkout the preinstalled demo app.